-The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with
+The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Ryan White Part B CARE Program.

-HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance Ryan White Part B CARE Program.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
+If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Minnesota Department of Human Services at (651) 431-2414 (in the Twin Cities Metro Area) or 1-800-657-3761 (Greater Minnesota).
+TTY users should call 711.